RELEVANT CHAPTERS

 CMBC will provide universal information about direct payments to raise awareness of their availability in specified circumstances and how they can be used.

-When an aftercare plan to meet needs on discharge from a period of detention under s.3 MHA 83 is being developed, individuals will be advised which of their eligible needs, if any, or aftercare services under s.117 MHA 83 can be met or provided through direct payments and offered the option of having them.
-People will be provided with information about direct payment rights and responsibilities and how they would be required to use and manage them to make an informed choice.
+When an aftercare plan to meet needs on discharge from a period of detention under s.3 MHA 83 is being developed, adults will be advised which of their eligible needs, if any, or aftercare services under s.117 MHA 83 can be met or provided through direct payments and offered the option of having them.
+Adults will be provided with information about direct payment rights and responsibilities and how they would be required to use and manage them to make an informed choice.

 People can request direct payments and may opt in or out of the use of direct payment arrangements by notifying CMBC.
 Requests for direct payments are usually made at the care and support planning stage but may be made at any other time.